 Celo uses a variant on the familiar notion of ‘block rewards’, minting and distributing new units of Celo Gold as blocks are produced, to create several kinds of incentives.
-Epoch rewards are paid in the final block of the epoch and are used to: make payments to validators and validator groups; distribute rewards to holders of Locked Celo Gold voting for groups that elected validators; bolster the stablecoin reserve if it is under-collateralized, and make payments for protocol infrastructure grants and for carbon offsetting.
+Epoch rewards are paid in the final block of the epoch and are used to: make payments to validators and validator groups; distribute rewards to holders of Locked Celo Gold voting for groups that elected validators; bolster the stablecoin reserve if it is under-collateralized, and make payments for protocol development grants and for carbon offsetting.

 Since there is a fixed total supply of Celo Gold, the protocol has a target schedule on which additional tokens are minted in order to maintain epoch rewards for a significant period into the future.
 However, that needs to be balanced with the fact that several factors can increase or decrease the value of the payments that would ideally be made in a given epoch (including the Celo Gold to Dollar exchange rate, the collateralization of the reserve, and whether payments to validators or groups are held back due to poor uptime or prior slashing).

 Before disbursing incentives, the protocol determines a number of tokens to mint using this target, then adjusts it based on how closely the cumulative amount of tokens minted is tracking to the target schedule.
 If the protocol has been under-spending to this point, baseline payments are increased.
 If it has been overspending, they are reduced.